typedb/typedb/spec.md

 2. _Assign once, to vars only_.
 Any variable can be assigned only once within a pattern—importantly, the left hand side _must be_ a variable (replacing it with a concept will throw an error; this implicitly applies to "Match semantics").
 3. _Acyclicity_.
 It must be possibly to determine answers of all variables in `<EXPR>` before answering `$x` — this avoids cyclic assignments (like `$x = $x + $y; $y = $y - $x;`)

+**Case DESTRUCT_PATT**
+* `DESTRUCT = STRUCT` is satisfied if, after substituting concepts from `m`, the left hand side (up to potentially omitting components whose variables are marked as optional) matched the structure of the right and side, and each variable on the left matches the evaluated expression of the correponding position on the right.

+***System property***

+1. _Assignments bind_.
+The left-hand variable is bound by the pattern.
+2. _Acyclicity_.
+Applies as before.

 **Case IN_LIST_PATT**
 * `$x in $l` is satisfied if $`m(l) : [A]`$ for $`A : \mathbf{Type}`$ and $`m(x) \in m(l)`$
 * `$x in <LIST_EXPR>` is equivalent to `$l = <LIST_EXPR>; $x in $l` (see "Syntactic Sugar")